jingelrpg/coc-vft/README.md

   after the retirement of its former owner and fellow Jewish community member.
 * During the Nazi occupation of Gdańsk,
-  Jelka and her father found shelter in different Jewish friendly families, until her father was eventually arrested by Gestapo.
+  Jelka and her father found shelter in different Jewish-friendly families, until her father was eventually arrested by Gestapo.
   Luckily she wasn't found and continued to find several hideouts.
 * In the middle of World War II,